-In other words, slowing population growth as a means of creating a more just and sustainable future requires a multi-faceted approach.
-While it’s true that population pressures can degrade local environments and strain the availability and equitable allocation of natural resources, it’s also true that high fertility rates are positively correlated with high unmet needs for contraceptives, limited access to capital, and a lack of access to resources like health care and education.
+Human population growth is a major driver of our global environmental crises, including climate change, biodiversity loss, and resource depletion.
+At the community level, population pressures also degrade local environments and strain the availability and equitable allocation of natural resources.
+High fertility rates are positively correlated with gender inequality, unmet needs for contraceptives, poverty, and a lack of access to vital services like health care and education.
 In low-income regions especially, high fertility can inhibit economic development, increase health risks for women and children, and worsen food insecurity.

-Such methods that recognize the connections among population dynamics, overall health, and environmental conservation are known as Population, Health, and Environment (PHE) approaches.
+Programs that recognize the critical connections between population dynamics, health, and environmental conservation follow a Population, Health, and Environment (PHE) approach.
 Integrated PHE strategies take many forms and can be applied across diverse geographies.
 Generally, these methods recognize the interconnected nature of human health, standard of living, and ecosystem health, and thus approach developmental solutions comprehensively rather than in isolation.
-For example, development efforts focused in areas such as food and water security and natural resource management could be improved by incorporating family planning and reproductive health care—a holistic PHE approach that ultimately enhances climate resilience.

 Population and Climate Change

 Demographic trends and variables play an important role in understanding and confronting the world’s climate crisis.
-Population growth, along with increasing consumption, tends to increase emissions of climate-changing greenhouse gases.
+Population growth, along with increasing consumption, drives emissions of climate-changing greenhouse gases.
 Rapid population growth worsens the impacts of climate change by straining resources and exposing more people to climate-related risks—especially in low-resource regions.
-Population dynamics will affect both the trajectory of climate change and the number of people subjected to dangerous climate impacts.
+Population dynamics affect both the trajectory of climate change and the number of people subjected to dangerous climate impacts.

 Solutions Through Reproductive Health

 Download this info brief to explore the connections between sustainable development, women’s empowerment, family planning, and climate change.
-This resource argues that slowing population growth through rights-based investments in voluntary family planning services can reduce emissions and significantly increase individual, community, and national resilience in a changing climate.
+This resource demonstrates that slowing population growth through rights-based investments in voluntary family planning services can reduce emissions and significantly increase individual, community, and country resilience in a changing climate.

 Human Impacts on the Environment